ShamsNafisaAli/Monkeypox-Skin-Lesion-Dataset/README.md

-# UPDATE:  Check out the updated version of the MSLD dataset, ["MSLD v2.0"](https://github.com/ShamsNafisaAli/Monkeypox-Skin-Lesion-Dataset-v2) has been released after being verified by an expert dermatologist!
+# UPDATE:  Check out the newly released updated version of the MSLD dataset, ["MSLD v2.0"](https://github.com/ShamsNafisaAli/Monkeypox-Skin-Lesion-Dataset-v2) which has been verified by an expert dermatologist!

 # Monkeypox-Skin-Lesion-Dataset